Optimizing alphabet reduction pairs of arrays: Introduction

-\quid{$\Delta(\nu, d, k)$ denotes the set of such pairs of arrays.} Furthermore, let $R^*(N, D)$ and $R(N, D)$ refer to, respectively, the number of occurrences of the row $1\ 1\ \ldots\ 1$ in $N$, and the number of rows in $D$.
-Then we define $\delta(\nu, d, k)$ as the maximum ratio $R^*(N, D)/R(N, D)$ \quid{over $\Delta(\nu, d, k)$}. \end{definition}
+$\Delta(\nu, d, k)$ denotes the set of such pairs of arrays.
+Furthermore, let $R^*(N, D)$ and $R(N, D)$ refer to, respectively, the number of occurrences of the row $1\ 1\ \cdots\ 1$ in $N$, and the number of rows in $D$.
+Then we define $\delta(\nu, d, k)$ as the maximum ratio $R^*(N, D)/R(N, D)$ over $\Delta(\nu, d, k)$. \end{definition}

-Table \ref{tab-Delta-ex} shows CPAs of strength 2 and 3.
-In Section \ref{sec-cpa}, we show that the lower bound for $\gamma(q, k, k)$ given in \cite{CT18} is an upper bound for $\delta(q, k, k)$ (Theorem \ref{thm-delta_d=k-UB}) and thus the exact value of $\gamma(q, k, k)$.
+\Cref{fig-Delta-ex} shows CPAs of strength 2 and 3.
+The manuscript is organized as follows: In \cref{sec-cpa}, we show that the lower bound for $\gamma(q, k, k)$ given in \cite{CT18} is an upper bound for $\delta(q, k, k)$ (\cref{thm-delta_d=k-UB}), and thus the exact value of $\gamma(q, k, k)$.
 We also introduce a subfamily of CPAs, called {\em regular}, which will be used in the rest of the paper.
-In Section \ref{sec-D2G}, we show how to derive ARPAs from regular CPAs (Theorem \ref{thm-reg_joker}).
-In Section \ref{sec-PL}, we provide some characterization of regular CPAs that maximize the frequency of the all-ones row using linear programming (Theorem \ref{thm-delta_opt}).
-In Section \ref{sec-opt}, we conclude that computing $\gamma(q, p, k)$ reduces to computing $\delta(q, p, k)$ (Corollary \ref{cor-gamma=delta}).
-In addition, we derive the exact value of $\gamma(q, k, k)$, $\gamma(q, p, 2)$ and $\gamma(q, p, 1)$ from the results of the previous sections (Corollary \ref{cor-delta-p=k+k<=2}).
-Finally, in Section \ref{sec-conc}, we briefly discuss the results obtained and directions for further research.
+In \cref{sec-D2G}, we show how to derive from regular CPAs ARPAs of the same strength (\cref{thm-reg_joker}).
+In \cref{sec-LP}, we provide a characterization of regular CPAs that maximize the frequency of the all-1 row using linear programming (\cref{thm-delta_opt}).
+In \cref{sec-opt}, we conclude that computing $\gamma(q, p, k)$ reduces to computing $\delta(q, p, k)$ (\cref{cor-gamma=delta}).
+In addition, we derive the exact value of $\gamma(q, k, k)$, $\gamma(q, p, 2)$, and $\gamma(q, p, 1)$ from the results of the previous sections (\cref{cor-delta-p=k+k<=2}).
+Finally, in \cref{sec-conc}, we briefly discuss the results obtained and directions for further research.

+But first, in \cref{sec-lem_tech}, we present a technical lemma that will be used in subsequent arguments, namely in the proof of \cref{thm-delta_d=k-UB,prop-Delta_PL-SB}.

-{\bf{\em Notations.}} For a positive integer $\nu$, $[\nu]$ refers to the discrete interval $\set{1 ,\ldots, \nu}$.
+{\bf{\em Notations.}} For a positive integer $\nu$, $[\nu]$ denotes the integer interval $\set{1, 2 ,\ldots, \nu}$.
 Unless otherwise specified, we index the coordinates of rows occurring in $(q, p)$-ARPAs by $\Sigma_q$, and the coordinates of rows occurring in $(\nu, d)$-CPAs by $[\nu]$.
 The rows of an array with $R$ rows are indexed by $[R]$.
 For an array $M$, $M_r$ and $M^j$ denote its row of index $r$ and its column of index $j$, respectively.

-\comment{ Using CPAs, we show in section \ref{sec-cpa} that the lower bound for $\gamma(q, k, k)$ is tight.
-Additionally, we determine in section \ref{sec-opt} the exact value of $\gamma(q, p, 2)$ (and $\gamma(q, p, 1)$).
-Most importantly, to achieve this, we simplify the problem by reducing it to a more manageable family of designs.